reagento/dishka/docs/alternatives.rst

 **Dishka** was developed according to the needs of real applications.
 Available features were described in other parts of documentation like :ref:`technical-requirements`.
 But there are other libraries on the market.

-For this analyze we imagined several cases.
+For this analysis we imagined several cases.
 Not all applications require all of them, but they might be needed at some point in their lifetime:

 * For some apps (like AWS Lambdas) you do not need to create all singletons at startup as it serves only few requests.
 * For some apps (like desktop) you will use threads, for others you will use asyncio